TheRealWhiteWyvern/Security_Extension/README.md

-# Security_Extension
+# Security Extension
-Web extension to check the security against the current website.
+Security extension for checking if you are secured against your website